Combinatorial analysis of the period mapping: topology of 2D fibers: Pictorial representation of curves

 \subsection{Coordinate space of a graph}

 The weights of an admissible graph $\{\Gamma\}$ have obvious linear restrictions.
 The dependencies arise from the symmetry of the graph as well as the conditions (W1), (W2) of Lemma \ref{five}.
-Independent weights are given by the lengths $H(R)$ of the vertical edges $R$ in the closed upper halfplane and by the nonvanishing values of the width function $W(V)$ at the vertices $V$ in closed upper half-plane.
+Independent weights are given by the lengths $H(R)$ of the vertical edges $R$ in the closed upper half plane and by the non-vanishing values of the width function $W(V)$ at the vertexes $V$ in closed upper half plane.
 They fill out an open convex polyhedron\footnote{Here and in what follows by the interior ($Int$) of a polyhedron we mean its relative interior, that is the interior inside its affine hull.} implicitly described in the last two items of Lemma \ref{five}.
 This polyhedron is the product of the interior of the symplex $\Delta[\Gamma]$ spanned by positive variables $H(R)$, $~R\in Sk_1(\Gamma_\vert)\cap\hat{\mathbb{H}}$ with one normalization condition:

-and the interior of the cone $\mathfrak{C}[\Gamma]$ spanned by positive variables $W(V)$: $~V\in (Sk_0(\Gamma)\setminus Sk_0(\Gamma_\vert))\cap\hat{\mathbb{H}}$ that respect the partial order of nodes on the horizontal part of the graph, given by the direction of arrows:
+and the interior of the cone $\mathfrak{C}[\Gamma]$ spanned by positive variables $W(V)$: $~V\in (Sk_0(\Gamma)\setminus Sk_0(\Gamma_\vert))\cap\hat{\mathbb{H}}$ that respect the partial order of nodes on the horizontal part of the graph given by the direction of arrows: